danieljonce/pwah/README.md

 > [!WARNING]
-> 1) This is a proof of concept.
+> This is a proof of concept.
 Only install apps you trust and keep in mind if you wipe your browser data you lose your apps.
-> 2) Your app lives on your phone but pwah is a public PWA app that wraps it.
-This means I could make a change to this code that could make your personal apps inaccessible to you.
-One way around this is to fork this repository and host it from GitHub pages yourself so there's no unexpected code changes.

 # How
 1) Visit https://pwah.io, type a name, click "Go"
 2) Paste your single page of HTML code.
 4) Click "Start"

+> [!PROTIP]
+> You can go directly to any arbitrary "app-name.pwah.io" to skip the first step.

+To add your app to your phone or tablet, use the "Add to Homescreen" feature of your browser.
+To delete an app, you'll need to delete the shortcut and also delete your device's browser data for your app's domain name (your-app-name.pwah.io).

 # Why
 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.
 This is especially true if you're testing out a quick idea or just need a simple app temporarily.